Tyrrrz/Tyrrrz.me/src/data/blog-posts/unit-testing-is-overrated/Post.md

 }
 ```

-The majority of the work is already done by [`WebApplicationFactory`](https://docs.microsoft.com/en-us/aspnet/core/test/integration-tests?view=aspnetcore-3.1), which is a utility provided by the framework that allows us to bootstrap our app in-memory for testing purposes.
+The majority of the work is already done by [`WebApplicationFactory`](https://docs.microsoft.com/en-us/aspnet/core/test/integration-tests?view=aspnetcore-3.1), which is a utility provided by the framework that allows us to bootstrap the app in-memory for testing purposes.
 It also provides us with API to override configuration, service registrations, and the request pipeline if needed.

-We can use an instance of this object in tests to run the app, send requests with the provided `HttpClient`, and then check that the response matches expectations.
-It can be either shared among multiple tests or instead created separately for each one.
+We can use an instance of this object in tests to run the app, send requests with the provided `HttpClient`, and then check that the response matches our expectations.
+This instance can be either shared among multiple tests or instead created separately for each one.

-Since we rely on Redis, we also want to have a way to spin up a fresh server to be used by our app.
+Since we also rely on Redis, we want to have a way to spin up a fresh server to be used by our app.
 There are many ways to do it, but for a simple example I decided to use xUnit's fixture API for this purpose:

 ```csharp
 public class RedisFixture : IAsyncLifetime